NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 - &lt;accountID&gt; -  is your AWS account ID.
 - &lt;region&gt; - is the region where the FSx for ONTAP file systems are located.
 - &lt;secretName&gt; - is the name of the secret that contains the credentials for the fsxadmin accounts.
+Note that this resource string, through wild card characters, must include all the secrets that the Lambda function will access.
+Or must list each secret ARN individually.

 Notes:
 - Since the Lambda function runs within your VPC it needs to be able to create and delete network interfaces.